JulianGriffin11/Portfolio_Projects/Project 2 - Payday Perspectives/Chapter 2 - SQL Analysis/README.md

 ---

-### 📝 **Next Steps**
-Towards improving the project:
-- Create visualizations generated from query outputs.
-- Incorporate interactive charts or dashboards for easy access of information.
-- Expand analysis to include geographical trends.

-I will achieve through the use of visualization tools like Excel.
-Stay tuned!

----

 ### 🔗 **Explore the Queries**
 For full SQL code, detailed comments, and execution steps, click the header links or check the respective query files in this directory!